 Travel writers are energetic.
 They're constantly on the move and pitching their story ideas.
 They want to get paid and hope to get some travel comps along the way.
 But this can be a tricky process, and a lot can go wrong.

-The good news is that all these blunders can easily be avoided and that’s what this post is about.
+The good news is that all these travel writing blunders can easily be avoided.

 Here are the five most common mistakes I see.
 Avoid these errors and your travel-writing trajectory will be faster and steeper.
 You’re also likely to get more stories published.